nietras/nietras.github.io/_posts/2022-01-19-10-things-in-C-sharp-I-wish-were-different-that-wont-change.md

 way.
 It is, however, pretty futile giving these are also things that probably won't be changed or implemented.
 So please indulge me.

-Below I show a before and after example demonstrating the 10 things I wish were different (in some way not necessarily all uses).
-Just after I go through each of them one by one.
+Below I show a before and after example demonstrating the things I wish were different.
+Just after I go through each of the 10 things one by one.
 There could be more or less and they are not particularly well prioritized.
-Just off the top of my mind.

 BEFORE